robertsv/25minutes-react/README.md

 TODO:

 - DONE clean SettingsDialog.jsx
-- celan Timer.jsx
+- DONE celan Timer.jsx
-- clean/refactor App.js
+- DONE clean/refactor App.js
 - add validation to setting dialog input so that only numbers can be added
+- add logo see App.js

 Notes: